ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/instructions.md

 We are introducing another use model called "VM-centric" protection model.
 Here the OS policy still controls what apps run at all but the SEV primitives are available to all apps.
-The only (possible) restriction, dictated by OS policy, is whether the SEV device driver is restricted in use to privileged applications.
+The only (possible) restriction, dictated by OS policy, is whether the SEV device driver is restricted to privileged applications.

-In this model, it the job of OS configuration and not the CF framework to decide what apps are trusted and it must prevent untrusted apps from running and accessing CC services.
-In other words, the security policy is rooted in the OS, not the apps.
+In this model, it the job of OS configuration and not the CF framework to decide what apps are trusted and the OS configuration must prevent untrusted apps from running and accessing CC services.
+In other words, the security policy is rooted largely in the OS configuration, not apps.

-The  CF still authenticates the OS but the OS has "OS-wide" policy certified keys but the OS as a whole is the trust boundary.
+The CF still authenticates the OS but the OS has "OS-wide" policy certified keys and the entire OS is the trust boundary.
 To achieve the desired security goal, the person that configures the OS, might only run programs from designated integrity controlled mounted disks and only rely on sensitive data in disks encrypted with keys protected by the CF.  This model can be useful when a few